The Aislers Set

-The Aislers Set is an American indie pop band that formed in San Francisco in 1997, after the breakup of chief songwriter Amy Linton's former band Henry's Dress.
-The Aislers Set's music is influenced by C86-style British indie pop.
-The founding members were Linton (guitar, vocals, multi instrumentalist), Wyatt Cusick (guitar, vocals, multi instrumentalist), Alicia Vanden Heuvel, (bass, vocals, piano, multi instrumentalist), Yoshi Nakamoto (drums), & Jen Cohen (organ).
-The band was primarily active from 1997-2003, touring the U.S, Europe, and Japan, releasing three self recorded albums, numerous singles and even recording a Peel Session in 2001.
+The Aislers Set is an American indie pop band that formed in San Francisco in 1997, after the breakup of chief songwriter Amy Linton's (currently goes by AV Linton or just Linton) former band Henry's Dress.
+The Aislers Set's music is often interpreted as adjacent to C86-style British indie pop.
+The founding members were AV Linton (guitar, vocals, multi-instrumentalist), Wyatt Cusick (guitar, vocals, multi-instrumentalist), Alicia Vanden Heuvel, (bass, vocals, piano, multi-instrumentalist), Yoshi Nakamoto (drums), and Jen Cohen (organ).
+The band was primarily active from 1998 to 2003, touring the U.S., Europe, and Japan, releasing three self-recorded albums, numerous singles and even recording a Peel Session in 2001.

 History

-Their first record, Terrible Things Happen was released in 1998, receiving glowing reviews in CMJ, The Big Takeover, and numerous indie pop zines, earning enough of a following to generate a tour of Japan in April 1999.
-Terrible Things Happen (as with the rest of the Aislers Set's music) was recorded in Linton's tiny basement studio and mixed at Cusick/ Vanden Heuvel’s warehouse studio onto an Otari 1/4” analog tape machine, and cut directly to lathe at Fantasy Studios by mastering engineer George Horn, an entirely analogue process.
+The first record, Terrible Things Happen (1998), was initially performed and recorded entirely by Linton before meeting who would become the live players and future collaborators in the band.
+Linton was interested in forming a band to play the songs they had recorded alone, and after meeting Wyatt Cusick (Trackstar) at a live show they met up, listened to the songs, and agreed to play.
+Cusick invited his friends Alicia Vanden Heuvel and Yoshi Nakamoto to these first rehearsals.
+A band formed and the group re-recorded a couple of songs so that the new members would be represented on the album.
+Additionally, Cusick wrote one song to contribute to the album.
+Terrible Things Happen was released in 1998, and the album received glowing reviews in CMJ, The Big Takeover, and numerous indie pop zines, earning enough of a following to generate a tour of Japan in April 1999.
+Terrible Things Happen (as with the rest of the Aislers Set's music) was recorded in Linton's tiny basement studio onto an Otari 1/2" analog tape machine, and cut directly to lathe at Fantasy Studios by mastering engineer George Horn, an entirely analogue process.

 Spin.com placed the band's second album The Last Match on its Top 20 of 2000, saying, "Linton has cleared the cobwebs off the Pop conundrum and dolled them up in a perfect dress."
 On Salon.com, Greil Marcus wrote, "They make dream pop feel as easy to make as a can of soup, and as dangerous: Watch that jagged edge."
-The album was recorded by the band on Otari 8 track and mixed onto an Otari 1/4” 2 track, again in Linton’s basement and Cusick/ Vanden Heuvel’s home studio.
+The album was recorded by the band on Otari 8 track and mixed onto an Otari 1/4" 2 track, again in Linton's basement and Cusick and Vanden Heuvel's home studio.
 High praise followed in the New York Times, NME, Gear, and Alternative Press, and the band set out on lengthy tours supporting acts such as Sleater Kinney and Bratmobile.